rodocite/rodocite.github.io/_posts/2015-10-12-mockPromise.md

 There are four **optional** arguments:

-* `resolveProbability` - Accepts values from 0-1.
-The probability the promise will resolve.
+* `resolveProbability` - The probability the promise will resolve.
+0 rejects all, 1 resolves all, anything in the middle is percentage.
 * `minTime` - Minimum time in milliseconds the promise will resolve.
 * `maxTime` - Maximum time in milliseconds the promise will resolve.
 * `mockData` - Custom data argument in case you want to generate a promise with data similar to what you will expect.